YMMV: Yu-Gi-Oh! The Duelists Of The Roses

 - Critical Dissonance: The game got mixed reviews, but it still became a Greatest Hits title with over a million copies sold.

 - Critic-Proof: Likely the reason for the above.
-It was the first Yu-Gi-Oh! video game for home consoles released in the US in 2001 at the height of the franchise's popularity — it was going to sell no matter what critics said.
+It was one of the first Yu-Gi-Oh! video games for home consoles released in the early 2000s at the height of the franchise's popularity — it was going to sell no matter what critics said.